 Transplant HLA Lab 1 day

-Each resident will have the opportunity to customize his or her residency experience with the residency director and program coordinator.
+Each resident will have the opportunity to customize their residency experience with the residency program director and coordinator.

 Other Learning Experiences: